 A morning flight carries you over the Eastern Cordillera of the Andes and down into the Amazon basin to begin your Amazon tour.
-A three-hour drive will take you to your put-in on the Shiripuno River and the start of your amazing journey.
-You'll meet your Huaorani guide and spend time in a local community were you'll have the unique experience of learning about the Huaorani people, their traditions, their history and their commitment to preserving the natural treasures of the region.
+A three-hour drive takes you to your put-in on the Shiripuno River and the start of your amazing journey.
+Meet your Huaorani guide and spend time in a local community where you have the unique experience of learning about the Huaorani people, their traditions, their history, and their commitment to preserving the natural treasures of the region.
 Tonight's campsite is hosted by a local Huaorani family - enjoy a campfire dinner.

 Following breakfast, visit the nearby Noneno Community where the local Huaorani share more traditions and aspects of daily lifestyle.
-After our visit we'll continue kayaking down the Shiripuno - you'll have nearly 25 km of river kayaking to do-- a challenging trip, but along the way you will be treated with the wonders of the Ecuadorian Amazon.
+After your visit continue kayaking down the Shiripuno - you have nearly 25 km of river kayaking to do.
+It's a challenging trip, but along the way you are treated with the wonders of the Ecuadorian Amazon.
 This incredible region boasts some of the world's highest biodiversity and sustains the traditional lifestyle of numerous indigenous groups.
-On your silent journey downriver you'll have an excellent chance of spotting monkeys, capybara, toucans, macaws, tapir and maybe even the elusive jaguar.
-There will be plenty of short stops to stretch and rest your muscles.
+On your silent journey downriver have an excellent chance of spotting monkeys, capybara, toucans, macaws, tapir and maybe even the elusive jaguar.
+There are plenty of short stops to stretch and rest your muscles.
 Expect a late arrival to this evening's campsite.

-A short trip upriver in motorized canoe will take us to the start of our rainforest hiking adventure.
-We'll explore old-growth and flooded (varzea) forest.
-We'll hike for 4-5 hours, keeping an eye out for monkeys, white-lipped peccaries, and jaguar tracks.
-During our walk the expedition guide and Huaorani guide explain their practical, medicinal and spiritual relationship with the Amazon jungle.
+A short trip upriver in motorized canoe takes you to the start of your rainforest hiking adventure.
+Explore old-growth and flooded (varzea) forest.
+Hike for 4-5 hours, keeping an eye out for monkeys, white-lipped peccaries, and jaguar tracks.
+During your walk the expedition guide and Huaorani guide explain their practical, medicinal and spiritual relationship with the Amazon jungle.

-After lunch we will reach a series of small lakes, where we will paddle in wooden canoes.
-You'll reach a region of flooded forest and small jungle lakes where you'll have the chance to spot the prehistoric Hoatzin bird and caimans (a relative of the alligator).
+After lunch reach a series of small lakes, where you paddle in wooden canoes.
+Reach a region of flooded forest and small jungle lakes where you have the chance to spot the prehistoric Hoatzin bird and caimans (a relative of the alligator).
 There is also great fishing in the area.
-Tonight, you'll return to Shiripuno where you can relax in a hammock and share stories about your Amazon adventures.
+Tonight, return to Shiripuno where you can relax in a hammock and share stories about your Amazon adventures.

 $440 single supplement